-As part of a continuing effort to provide current and practical information for engineers, architects, designers, educators, fabricators and others interested in the use of steel in construction, the CISC recently launched a new series of concise steel design modules (referred to as parts).
-Each part of the Steel Design Series (SDS) focuses on a steel design topic.
+As part of a continuing effort to provide current and practical information for engineers, architects, designers, educators, fabricators and others interested in the use of steel in construction, the CISC recently launched a new series of concise steel design modules.
+Each module of the Steel Design Series (SDS) focuses on a steel design topic.
 The SDS covers materials that are in popular demand or serve to promote the use of steel structures.
-The Solutions Centre aims to develop five parts per year.
+The Solutions Centre aims to develop five modules per year.

-Designs that feature intumescent coatings are also available and the topic will be covered in another Part in the CISC Steel Design Series.
-Other Parts that will soon be published and made available on CISC website include:
+Designs that feature intumescent coatings are also available and the topic will be covered in another Module in the CISC Steel Design Series.
+Other Modules that will soon be published and made available on CISC website include:

 - Design of bolt groups subjected to eccentric and inclined loads